toothpaste-main/remove_spaces/README.md

 ## Basic Instructions

-1. Paste `replace_characters.bat` in the directory of the file you wish to modify (or vice versa).
+1. Paste `whitespace_cleaner.bat` in the directory of the file you wish to modify (or vice versa).

 2. Rename your `.txt` file to `input_file.txt`

-3. Double-click `replace_characters.bat` to run script and follow instructions on Command Prompt (if applicable)
+3. Double-click `whitespace_cleaner.bat` to run script and follow instructions on Command Prompt (if applicable)

 > [!NOTE]
 > This will *not* modify the existing file.
 It will creat a copy to save to.